Home Articles FAQ Site Map

 Some creditors do not automatically return anything obtained in the 90 days prior to the petition being filed.
 They monitor the case on PACER, and if they get a letter from the Trustee demanding the return of the money, they immediately comply.

 The key is to immediately respond to the automatic stay regulations to avoid fines or worse.
-Of course, stop all recovery actions, and notifying the court, bank, or employer to stop all activity.
+Of course, stop all your recovery actions, and notifying the civil court, (and if you are in the middle of a levy) the bank, and/or the debtor's employer to stop all activity.

 Another thing to be aware of is the take-back power a bankruptcy court can assert.
 An example is if a debtor pays you $10,000 - then (less than 90 days later) goes bankrupt.
 There is a chance the bankruptcy court will demand the $10,000 back from you.
 Often this is not fair, but this prevents one way a debtor can defraud the court.

-Most of the time the "cards are stacked" in the debtor's favor.
-Just one example is, in some cases, the debtor can choose any place in the USA to declare bankruptcy - even if it's only to make it harder for creditors.
-If you want to change the odds and outcome, you have to work hard or pay a lawyer a lot to "re-shuffle the deck of cards".
+Most of the time the "cards are stacked" in the BK judgment debtor's favor.
+Just one example is, in some cases, the debtor can choose any place in the USA to declare bankruptcy - even if it is only to make it more difficult for creditors.
+If you want to change the odds and outcome, you have to work hard or pay a lawyer a lot to "re-shuffle this unfair deck of cards".

 Most bankruptcies are because of honorable reasons, including loss of jobs, medical bills, etc. Some bankruptcies are for less honorable reasons, including avoiding paying judgments, as a delay tactic, to avoid paying for things, or instead of defending themselves in lawsuits.